WinVector/replyr/extras/WhyPatches.md

 We suggest using a genericising adapter such as `replyr` to work around these differences in production.

-We do, as a public service, file everything we find as concise issues with the original projects; but one needs to make progress on actual production work in the meantime (and often the issues do not appear to be considered a high priority).
+We do, as a public service, file everything we find as concise issues with the original projects; but one needs to make progress on actual production work in the meantime.

 Appendix: other currently needed work-arounds or patches
 --------------------------------------------------------